brendencoffey/joe-marketing-site/blog/posts/barista-moments-shift.md

 ---
-title: "6 Moments During a Shift Every Barista Can Relate To"
+title: 6 Moments During a Shift Every Barista Can Relate To
-date: 2022-12-19
+date: 2022-12-19T00:00:00.000Z
-author: "Cass Clark"
+author: Cass Clark
-category: "barista"
+category: barista
+excerpt: >-
-excerpt: "6 moments during a busy shift at the coffee shop that every barista can relate to"
+  6 moments during a busy shift at the coffee shop that every barista can relate to
 featured: false
+featured_image: /images/blog/posts/barista-moments-shift.jpg
 ---

 ## 5:30am - Walking into your shift...